-- 1. Candidates are required to obey any instruction given by an examination supervisor for the proper conduct of the examination. - 2.
-Candidates are required to be in their places in the examination room not less than 10 minutes before the time for commencement. - 3.
+1. Candidates are required to obey any instruction given by an examination supervisor for the proper conduct of the examination

+- 2. Candidates are required to be in their places in the examination room not less than 15 minutes before the time for commencement. - 3.
 No bag, writing paper, blotting paper, manuscript or book, other than a specified aid is to be brought into the examination room. - 4.
-No candidate shall be admitted to an examination after 30 minutes from the time of commencement of the examination. - 5.
-No candidate shall be permitted to leave the examination room before the expiry of 30 minutes from the time the examination commences.

-- 6. No candidate shall be re-admitted to the examination room after he has left it unless during the full period of his absence he has been under approved supervision. - 7.
-A candidate shall not by an improper means obtain, or endeavour to obtain, assistance in his work, give, or endeavour to give, assistance to any other candidate, or committany breach of good order. - 8.
-Smoking is not permitted during the course of examinations. - 9.
+Candidates shall not be admitted to an examination after 30 minutes from the time of commencement of the examination, - 5.
+Candidates shall not be permitted to leave the examination room before the expiry of 30 minutes from the time the examination commences. - 6.
+Candidates shall not be re-admitted to the examination room after they have left it unless during the full period of their absence they have been under approved supervision. - 7.
+Candidates shall not by an improper means obtain, or endeavour to obtain, assistance in their work, give, or endeavour to give, assistance to any other candidate, or commit any breach of good order. - 8.
+All answers must be in English unless otherwise stated.
+Foreign students who have the written approval of the Registrar may use standard linguistic dictionaries. - 9.
+Smoking is not permitted during the course of examinations. - 10.
 A candidate who commits any infringement of the rules governing examinations is liable to disqualification at the particular examination, to immediate expulsion from the examination room, and to such further penalty as may be determined in accordance with the By-laws.